macos86/OpenCore-Multiboot/Win.md

 # Installation of Windows 10

-**Work in Progess**, you can help contibute via [PRs](https://github.com/dortania/OpenCore-Multiboot/pulls).
-This guide referes to Windows 10, however it's still valid for Windows 8/8.1. (for Windows 7 or older, follow the legacy section (duetpkg configurations only))
+This guide referes to Windows 10, however it's still valid for Windows 8.1 and also 11!

 ## Downloading and flashing Windows 10